-Motion: To approve the changes to the college's reserve policy as presented.
+Recommended Motion: Move that the Finance Committee recommend to the Board of Trustees to approve the changes to the college's reserve policy as presented.

 HOLYOKE COMMUNITY COLLEGE RESERVE FUND POLICY

 STATEMENT OF PURPOSE

 The reserve fund at Holyoke Community College is an aggregation of assets invested by the college to support its educational mission both now and in the future.
 Revenues generated by the college that are not expended by the end of each fiscal year make up the reserve fund.
 These revenues are generated by various college operations including the bookstore, food services, credit and non-credit courses, contract training, and other special programs.
 The reserve fund is represented on the college's financial statements as unrestricted net assets (less any capital appropriation for new construction and board designated funds).
 In 1991, the college's Board of Trustees created an investment committee comprised of three board members.
 In 1992, the Investment Committee adopted a formal investment policy and selected the Commonfund of Wilton, Connecticut to manage the college's reserve fund.